 We have never declared or paid cash dividends on our capital stock.
 We currently intend to retain all of our future earnings, if any, to finance the growth and development of our business.
-In addition, the terms of Series B Preferred Stock, if issued, will preclude us from paying dividends without first receiving consent to do so from the holders of the Series B Preferred Stock, and the terms of any future debt agreements may preclude us from paying dividends.
+In addition, the terms of any future debt agreements may preclude us from paying dividends.
 As a result, capital appreciation, if any, of our Common Stock will be your sole source of gain for the foreseeable future.